10 Popular Shrubs for Evergreen Landscaping

 Set Your Evergreen Landscaping Up for Success with These Essential Care Tips

-• Water for Strong Establishment: Even drought-tolerant evergreens need deep watering during their first two years.
-Keep the soil consistently moist but not soggy to support root growth.
+Water for Strong Establishment: Even drought-tolerant evergreens need deep, consistent watering during their first two years.
+Keep the soil moist but never soggy.

-• Monitor Drought Conditions: Check the US Drought Monitor map to stay informed about local conditions and adjust watering as needed.
+Watch for Drought Conditions: Check the US Drought Monitor map regularly and adjust your watering schedule as needed.

 By following these guidelines, your evergreen landscaping will stay healthy, resilient, and beautiful all year long!